 Kelmenson, J.A., Pomerleau, D.P., Griffey, S., Zhang, W., Karolak, M.J. and Fahey, J.R.
 (2009) Kinetics of transmission, infectivity, and genome stability of two novel mouse norovirus isolates in breeding mice.
 Comp.
 Med.
 59:27-36

-Specimen requirements: 1 fecal pellet.
+Specimen requirements: 1 fecal pellet, or 0.2 ml cell culture.

-For specimen types other than those listed here, please call to confirm specimen acceptability and shipping instructions.
+Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
+For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.